As part of our series of Independent Living room planning guides, we’ll show you how a wheelchair-adapted bathroom can be both stylish and accessible.

-In choosing a wall hung toilet, Sarah has ensured there is no compromise on style, and by selecting the Grohe Sensia Arena smart toilet she can be assured of incredible levels of comfort and hygiene, all at the touch of a button.
-Sarah can control the toilet using a remote control or even using a smartphone app, with fully adjustable, self-cleaning sprays and a warm air dryer.
+In choosing a wall hung toilet, Sarah and Nila have ensured there is no compromise on style, and by selecting the Grohe Sensia Arena smart toilet they can be assured of incredible levels of comfort and hygiene, all at the touch of a button.
+They can control the toilet using a remote control or even using a smartphone app, with fully adjustable, self-cleaning sprays and a warm air dryer.
 With a motion sensor, the lid lifts automatically for ease of use, whilst the rimless design and anti-bacterial properties make this one of the most advanced toilets available.

 With the cistern neatly concealed behind a false wall, the look is clean and uncluttered with no awkward areas that will require cleaning.
 The white tiles along this wall may seem unobtrusive but they are also a design feature, helping to blend the grab rail into the background.
 This grab rail also folds up after use, so it doesn’t get in the way of the other family members.

 Want to find out more?
 We lift the lid on electronic bidet toilets in our in-depth article.